jitsedesmet/thesis/_papers/thesis-report/additional/extended-abstract.typ

 Additionally, we proved that our vocabulary is indeed expressive by implementing a smart client that consumes it.

 We hypothesized that such a smart client would be a maximum of four times slower and would require a maximum of double the amount of HTTP requests.
-Through theoretical evaluation, we discover that the amount of HTTP requests is within those bound.
+Through theoretical evaluation, we discovered that the amount of HTTP requests is within those bound.
-Using emperical evaluation we also validated that the execution time overhead is within the accepted range.
+Using empirical evaluation, we also validated that the execution time overhead is within the accepted range.
-Moreover, we saw that the some of SGVs behaviour cannot be modeled using a SPARQL query.
+Moreover, we saw that some of SGVs behaviour cannot be modelled using a SPARQL query.

 // Questions to myself
 In essence, SGV tries to provide structure to a widely unstructured document store, namely LDP.